mluizaa00/KotlinBenchmarkJMH/benchmarks/CachePatternStrategies/README.md

 If you can give up on either of those, you can substitute the Caffeine `Cache` by a simple `Map`, which will result in another **huge** gain in performance (up to 21 times faster than using the `Cache`), taking only `~3ns`.

-And of course, just directly accessing the pattern cached in a class property is by far the fastest option (`< 1ns`).
+Last but not least, just directly accessing the pattern cached in a class property is by far the fastest option (`< 1ns`).

 ## Versions